India pale ale

+IPA originated in the United Kingdom, to be exported to India, which was under the control of the British East India Company until 1858.
+The higher hop content of IPA acted as a natural preservative, preventing it from spoiling during the long shipping voyage.

+IPA declined in popularity in the late 19th and early 20th centuries.
+Since the 1970s, it has regained significant popularity, being associated with craft beer.

 History

 The pale ales of the early 18th century were lightly hopped and quite different from today's pale ales.
-By the mid-18th century, pale ale was mostly brewed with coke-fired malt, which produced less smoking and roasting of barley in the malting process, and hence produced a paler beer.
-One such variety of beer was October beer, a pale well-hopped brew popular among the landed gentry, who brewed it domestically; once brewed it was intended to cellar two years.
+By the mid-18th century, pale ale was brewed mostly with coke-fired malt, which produced less smoking and roasting of barley in the malting process, and hence produced a paler beer.
+One variety was October beer, a pale well-hopped brew popular among the landed gentry, who brewed it domestically; once brewed, it was intended to cellar two years.